Squish Lab Pro

 Light Mode

 The quick brown fox jumps over the lazy dog.
+Compare variable fonts and test font rendering with our professional typography QA tools.
+The variable font weight animator creates smooth transitions between weights.
 Variable fonts allow fluid transitions between weights and optical sizes.
 This paragraph demonstrates how text appears in light mode with your current settings.

 Dark Mode